-The apapane is a widespread nectivorous honeycreeper.
+The 'Apapane is a widespread nectarivorous honeycreeper.
 Adults are bright crimson with dark wings and tail and prominent white undertail coverts.
 The head is usually brighter than the rest of the plumage.
 Their brush-tipped tongues may protrude, making their bill tips look white.
 Juveniles are yellow-brown with white undertail coverts.
 The Laysan subspecies was more orange, with dingy undertail feathers.

 Habitat & Behavior